mattharrisondotcc/mattharrisondotcc/src/posts/gratitude.md

-[comment]: TODO link this page to the one about creeping convenience, and its pitfalls
+[comment]: # "TODO link this page to the one about creeping convenience, and its pitfalls"
-[comment]: TODO copy alex trebek quote to quotes tee hee
+[comment]: # "TODO copy alex trebek quote to quotes tee hee"
-[comment]: TODO link UM below (write article how I go back and forth on this)
+[comment]: # "TODO link UM below (write article how I go back and forth on this)"

 # gratitude